ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-advanced-deployment.md

 ## Using certificates from an external CA with your peer or ordering service
 {: #ibp-console-adv-deployment-third-party-ca}

-Currently, it is not possible to create a five node Raft ordering service using certificates entered into the console as described in this section.
-You can still use the normal register and enroll flow that is described in [Build a network](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-network#ibp-console-build-network-create-orderer-ca) to create this type of ordering service.
-{:important}

 Instead of using an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority as your peer or ordering service's CA, you can use certificates from an external CA, one that is not hosted by {{site.data.keyword.IBM_notm}}, as long as the CA issues certificates in [X.509](https://hyperledger-fabric.readthedocs.io/en/release-1.4/identity/identity.html#digital-certificates){: external} format.